 Maritime Law Requires Unique Knowledge

 Maritime law is unlike any other type of land-based law.
 Don’t be fooled into thinking that a good personal injury lawyer will be able to successfully handle your claim.
 The procedures for legal motions and discovery of evidence are different, and the judge’s expectation for mediating a resolution is often a primary factor in resolving a claim satisfactorily.

 Understanding the process requires years of experience and a capacity to take on the complex legal issues.

-Since 1970, the Law Offices of Lyle C. Cavin, Jr. & Associates, has been recognized as one of the pre-eminent Jones Act litigation firms in the United States.
+Since 1970, the Law Offices of Cavin and Marks, Jr. & Associates, has been recognized as one of the pre-eminent Jones Act litigation firms in the United States.
 We work with maritime legal professionals and injury treatment experts in every major waterway and shipping port in the United States.